 Admission Requirements

-Master of Arts and Doctoral applicants must have a bachelor’s degree from a regionally accredited college or university at a level indicative of quality scholarship.
-Each program of Wheaton College Graduate School maintains its own requirements for admission beyond the completion of a bachelor's degree (see Graduate Application Deadlines and Admission Requirements for program-specific details.)
+Doctoral applicants must have a bachelor’s degree from a regionally accredited college or university at a level indicative of quality scholarship.
+With the exception of master's degrees in the Litfin Divinity School, master’s degree applicants must have a bachelor’s degree from a regionally accredited college or university at a level indicative of quality scholarship.
+Applicants to master’s degree programs in the Litfin Divinity School may have a bachelor’s degree from a college or university accredited by the Association for Biblical Higher Education (ABHE) or Association of Theological Schools (ATS) if the applicant meets all other admissions requirements.
+Each program of Wheaton College Graduate School maintains its own requirements for admission beyond the completion of a bachelor's degree (see Graduate Application Deadlines and Admission Requirements for program-specific details).

 Applicants from non-regionally accredited schools may be admitted on a provisional basis, pending completion of possible deficiencies, and will be considered for admission to a degree program on an individual basis.
 Each applicant's case will be considered on its own merits.